Ready…SETTING…Go!

 How NOT to Promote Yourself

 “Better to remain silent and be thought a fool, than to speak and remove all doubt.”
 So, last week I talked a bit about marketing and looking at it from a fresh angle.
 What might be some ways to NOT promote yourself (or others)?
-When looking … [Continue reading]
+When looking for … [Continue reading]

 The Dreaded “M” Word